allow filtering of puppet modules by product and repository in content views

 The description and title do not match up for me.
 Is this requesting seeing which repository a puppet module comes from the in the list?
 Or being able to add whole puppet repositories to a content view?
 I would consider those different.

-#2 Updated by Thomas McKay almost 4 years ago
+#2 Updated by Thomas McKay over 4 years ago

 When choosing yum repositories to add a CV, I get to choose the repository and then can add filters for packages.
 This RFE is to implement similar functionality for puppet repositories.

 Without saying how to implement this, I would assume that it would be possible to allow me to choose puppet modules from a repository (search based upon repository?) and then even add filters similar to yum repos (version restrictions).